galzmarc/amenitiz/README.md

 # Cash Register API

 This is a cash register (shopping cart) API built with FastAPI and SQLModel, implementing a checkout system with product discounts.
-The frontend is built with React.

 ### Requirements
 Add products to a cart and compute the total price.
 Items may be added in any order.